tomerm/MLClassification/TrainAndTest/README.md

 Name | Possible values | Comments
 --- | --- | ---
-actualTocs | *yes*/no | 'yes' defines langiage-specific tokenization, no - simple white space tokenization sourcePath | <path> | Relative path to the folder or file, containing source data. targetPath | <path> | Relative path to the folder or file, which will contain results of tokenization taggerPath | <path> | Relative path to jar with tagger, which performs all preprocessing
+actualToks | *yes*/no | 'yes' defines langiage-specific tokenization, no - simple white space tokenization sourcePath | <path> | Relative path to the folder or file, containing source data. targetPath | <path> | Relative path to the folder or file, which will contain results of tokenization taggerPath | <path> | Relative path to jar with tagger, which performs all preprocessing